xrdocs/design/_blogs/2022-12-01-cst-srv6-addition.md

 intra-domain and inter-domain paths.
 Provisioning, visualization, and monitoring of SRvv6-TE pahs is available in Crosswork Network Controller 4.0.

-# SRv6 Enabled Services
-Segment Routing with the IPv6 data plane is used to support all of the services supported by the MPLS data plane while also enabling advanced functionality not capable in MPLS based networks.
-L3VPN and L2VPN services are fully supported by SRv6 with micro-SID.

 ## SRv6 Network Functions and Endpoint Behaviors
 RFC 8986 defines a set of SRv6 endpoint behaviors satisfying specific network